happticde/crackmes-playground/README.md

     wine gdb my_windows_binary.exe
     ```
 For more advanced Windows debugging, reverse engineers often use dedicated Windows virtual machines with tools like x64dbg or IDA Pro, but Wine is excellent for initial analysis and many common tasks.

+## Dependency Management

+This project uses [Renovate](https://github.com/renovatebot/renovate) to automate dependency updates.

+### How it Works

+*   **Weekly Checks:** Renovate will run every weekend to check for new versions of all dependencies (Python packages and GitHub Actions).
+*   **Pull Requests:** If updates are found, Renovate will automatically create a pull request for each update.
+*   **Auto-merging:** If the update is a `patch` or `minor` version change, and the CI pipeline passes, Renovate will automatically merge the pull request.
+Major version updates will require manual review and merging.

+### What You Need to Do

+To enable Renovate, you need to install the [Renovate GitHub App](https://github.com/apps/renovate) and grant it access to this repository.
+Once installed, it will automatically pick up the `renovate.json` configuration file in this project and start working.